 New York State Education Law also requires annual health screens:

 VISION: All students in grades K, 1, 3, 5, 7, and 11 are required to have distance acuity screening and new this school year near vision screening.
 For new students near vision acuity and color perception are required within 6 months of entry.

 HEARING: All students in grades K, 1, 3, 5, 7, and 11, and new students are required to have a hearing screening.

-SCOLIOSIS: Scoliosis screening is required for all students in grades 5, 6, 7, 8, and 9.
+SCOLIOSIS: Scoliosis screening is required for boys in grade 9 and girls grades 5 and 7.

 These screens are basic and are used as an indicator for possible difficulties.
 You will be contacted if your child’s health screens are not within the normal range.
 If you choose not to have your child screened by the school nurse, please notify her immediately and promptly provide documentation from your child’s specialist (pediatrician, audiologist, or ophthalmologist) with complete findings.
 “Within normal limits” is not acceptable.